 In order to help your family member get the health care required, it is important to plan ahead for Medicaid eligibility and to learn the rules necessary for Medicaid application so that you know what is required and how to comply.

 To find out if you meet eligibility requirements, visit Medicaid in New York State or contact the following office in your area:

 Medicaid applicants must show proof of age and citizenship, a Social Security card, proof of current income and assets, and a Medicare benefit card.

 Private health insurance, such as employer-sponsored as well as individually-purchased insurance, managed care programs, and long-term care insurance, may cover some home care services (including skilled nursing care, rehabilitation therapy, or services provided by a home health aide).
 It may be an option for those who don’t participate in a government insurance program or who desire more services than these programs cover.

 Plans sponsored by an employer (or if you’re retired, a former employer), and those purchased by an individual often cover home health services for limited periods.
 Check with your plan administrator, benefits coordinator, or insurance representative to verify what your policy covers and whether home health services require an authorization.

 VNSNY accepts a wide variety of managed care programs and Medicare Advantage plans, including those offered by our subsidiary company, VNSNY CHOICE.
+Check with your managed care company to verify that VNSNY is a participating home health care company and whether home health services require an authorization.
 Learn more about the managed care plans offered by VNSNY CHOICE.
-Check with your managed care company to verify that VNSNY is a participating home healthcare company and whether home health services require an authorization.

 Whether provided by an employer or purchased individually, LTC generally provides specific dollar payments for insured persons who require assistance with activities of daily living.
 Policies vary in terms of how much assistance is covered, and by benefit amounts.
 Be sure to check with your provider to verify that your plan covers what you think it does.